Need urgent help?

 Medical Emergency / Suicidal or Homicidal Intention

 If you are having a medical emergency or are concerned you will harm or kill yourself or someone else, please call 911.
-On campus you can also call 207-581-4040 and UMaine PD will direct you to the available resources (e.g. counselor on call, local hospital, crisis phone line, etc.).
+On campus you can also call 207-581-4040 and UMaine PD will direct you to the available resources (e.g. local hospital, crisis phone line, etc.).

-You may also go directly to Eastern Maine Medical Center Emergency Room at Eastern Maine Medical Center (489 State St., Bangor) or the Emergency Room at St. Joseph’s Hospital (360 Broadway, Bangor).
+You can go directly to Eastern Maine Medical Center Emergency Room at Eastern Maine Medical Center (489 State St., Bangor) or the Emergency Room at St. Joseph’s Hospital (360 Broadway, Bangor).

 Students may present at the Counseling Center Monday through Friday any time 8:00 am -4:30 pm if they feel they have an urgent (non life-threatening) problem.
 If you are in acute, significant distress, we will schedule you with the first available clinical staff member.
 Students who are in an emergency situation will not be turned away and usually can be seen quickly.